All content copyright © 2010-2019 Frank Revelo, United States copyright office registration number TX-7931345

 The above budget could be cut to $12000/year, by trading time and discomfort for reduced transportation costs (long layovers, long bus trips), confining foreign travel to cheap countries in Latin America and eastern Europe instead of western Europe, being careful to stay in cheap motels while in the United States, and otherwise pinching pennies.
 In theory, discretionary expenses for a long-term traveler could be cut still further, bringing the total to say $6000/year, by living like the locals when traveling in cheap countries, and living like a homeless person while traveling in the United States (mostly wild camping rather than staying in motels), but not many are willing to live like that.

 Medical insurance is a major infrastructure expense for most people.
 I haven't had medical insurance since 1995, when I quit my corporate job.
 Aside from reducing infrastructure expenses, lack of medical insurance encourages me to take care of my health and limit my risk-taking, which is desirable in itself, apart from money considerations.
 That is, there are times when neither the possibility of pain nor even that of being permanently crippled is sufficient to keep me from doing something rash that might result in severe body injury, whereas the prospect of paying huge medical bills might.
 Similarly, lack of dental insurance encourages me to brush and floss my teeth each night.
-Cost of medical insurance in the United States for someone age 56 is about $8000/year in 2017, and the insurance provided is lousy, with $6000 deductibles and all sorts of exclusions. $8000/year saved amounts to $176,000 over the 22 years since I last had medical insurance, not counting investment gains.
+Cost of medical insurance in the United States would be about $8000/year in 2017, and insurance provided is lousy, with $6000 deductibles and all sorts of exclusions. $8000/year saved amounts to $176,000 over the 22 years since I last had medical insurance, not counting investment gains.
 That should be more than sufficient to pay for any healthcare expenses I am likely to have beyond the $6000/year deductible.
-[Those who self-insure in the United States as of 2017 may have to pay a penalty.
-If lowest-cost insurance would be more than 8% of pre-tax income, or about $100,000/year assuming $8000/year for lowest-cost insurance, penalty is waived.]

 Modern medicine does well fixing straightforward problems of an acute surgical nature: broken bones; lacerations; appendicitis; plastic surgery for cleft lips; removal of basal carcinomas; etc. But it is not so good when the problem is chronic and systemic: metastatic cancer; strokes and heart attacks due to long-term degradation of the circulatory system due to poor diet; worn cartilage and torn ligaments due to abuse of the joints; systemic infections that are resistant to antibiotics; etc. Many of these chronic and systemic problems can be avoided by good health habits, which has nothing to do with medical insurance.
 Indeed, if money is tight, far better to spend it buying decent food and otherwise preventing illness, than on curing illness with medical care, to speak nothing of buying medical insurance, which provides neither prevention nor cure but merely a roundabout way of paying for the cure (assuming a cure is even possible).